mschandr/full-stack-challenge/README.md

 @todo:

-- [] Fix Vite/HTTPS dev cert conflict
+- [ ] Fix Vite/HTTPS dev cert conflict
-- [] Finalize Vue/Inertia component rendering
+- [ ] Finalize Vue/Inertia component rendering
-- [] Add testing
+- [ ] Add testing

-If I had more time, I would fix the front end obviously and wire up login and logout with the front end. but for whatever reason vite + Inertia refuse to work.
+If I had more time, I would obviously fix the front end and wire up login and logout with it.
+But for whatever reason, Vite + Inertia refuse to work.